[PROJECTS]

 Project Scope

-The project scope includes the following:
+The project scope included the following:

 • Upgrade the existing four (4) lane road to six (6) lanes with improvements to pedestrian and cycle facilities.